Evidence for an Atmosphere on the Ultra-Short Period super-Earth HD 3167 b: Observation and Data Analysis

 \subsection{Light Curve Fitting}

-For our white light analyses, we sum the data over 5.06--10.55 $\mu$m, motivated by the dropoff in MIRI LRS throughput and increase in thermal background at longer wavelengths, and the mismatch between the observed absolute flux and stellar model fluxes at wavelengths shorter than 5.06\,$\mu$m (e.g., S. Zieba et al. 2026, in press).
+For our white light analyses, we sum the data over 5.06--10.55 $\mu$m, motivated by the dropoff in MIRI LRS throughput and increase in thermal background at longer wavelengths, and the mismatch between the observed absolute flux and stellar model fluxes at wavelengths shorter than 5.06\,$\mu$m (e.g., \citealt{Zieba2026}).
 We also notice a sharp shift in the systematic ramp behavior (downward to upward) in the `shadowed region' (10.55--11.77\,$\mu$m, \citealt{bell2024nightside,zhang2024gj}) that would bias the white light results.

 To model long-term trends in the white light curve (we discuss this choice in Appendix Section \ref{ap:sys}), we use the following quadratic ramp model,